Making a Minimum Viable Product your Most Valuable Player

 In this case, your spendings are to down to the cost of a landing page plus your ad campaign budget.
 It is the strategy Joel Gascoigne applied when launching a two-page LP (description & pricing) for Buffer, with no actual functionality behind.

-Another option of MVP comes down to recording a promo clip or an explanatory video, putting it up at YouTube, then watching if it gets any views.
+Another option of a minimum viable product comes down to recording a promo clip or an explanatory video, putting it up at YouTube, then watching if it gets any views.
 The good news is that engaging videos often get viral, automatically launching a word of a mouth promo campaign.
 Bad news – few videos hit that mark, and it’s impossible to predict which one will.

 You have to climb a tree in order to get the fruit, after all.
 And making a clip is not nearly as cumbersome as building a complete product.
 It worked for DropBox.
 Why wouldn’t it do the same for you?